Hatt2121/Smart-Check/README.md

 Smart check is a simple project whose aim is to ease peoples lives.
 It is really hard to manage and maintain inventory in a world where consistancy counts, and Smart-Check is here to solve that.

 ## Prerequisites
 The [`mfrc522`](https://pypi.org/project/mfrc522/) python library.
-Click the link to go the pip page.
+Click the link to go to the pip page.

 The [`imbox`](https://pypi.org/project/imbox/) python library.
 Click the link to go to the pip page.